-4. Tap into sustainable growth through clean energy and biodiversity and the second states and the
+4. Tap into sustainable growth through clean energy and biodiversity

 According to the United Nations (UN), 2023 was the hottest year on record, with extreme weather events on the rise.
 COP28 confirmed how far the world is falling short of climate change goals.
 Yet amid the gloom, investments into a sustainable and more equitable world continue to grow, supported by government policies and better regulatory frameworks.